gryftir/gutsy/README.md

 Version Info
 -------
+v0.621 updated for December
-v0.610 Changed default to save all entries and updated for November v0.601 minor bump for October v0.6 full text search
+v0.620 print title in file output and comment count out of total comments in text output v0.610 Changed default to save all entries and updated for November v0.601 minor bump for October v0.6 full text search